Helping local retail economies thrive

 New Screens

-Flows in Amazon and El Locale:
+Flows in Amazon (top) and El Locale (bottom)

 Updates to Existing Designs

-Original and final navigation bars:
+Original (top) and final (bottom) navigation bars

-Original and final home screens:
+Original (left) and final (right) home screens

-Validating the prototype before testing
+Validating the prototype

 Company Feedback